Biosticianenoch/Beta-Solutions/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors
+## 👥 Authors & Maintainers

-- Your Name - Initial work
+- Beta Solutions Team (see /frontend/src/pages/Index.tsx for team listing)
+- See GitHub contributors for more

 ## 🙏 Acknowledgments